Rndynt/AuthCore/docs/transity-kioskoin-integration.md

 ### 4.3 Multitenant routing

-If Transity will later host multiple customers, surface the tenant slug on the frontend (e.g., via domain or path) and pass it through the API to Realmio by overriding the default `X-Tenant-Id` header.
+If Transity will later host multiple customers, surface the tenant slug on the frontend (for example, via domain) and pass it through the API to Realmio by overriding the default `X-Tenant-Id` header.
 The connection manager resolves IDs and slugs interchangeably, so an end-user-friendly slug is safe to expose.【F:src/multi-tenant/connection-manager.ts†L39-L93】

 ## 5. Integrate KiosKoin